Objective trajectories in hybrid classical-quantum dynamics: Discussion

-We also found that because the Hamiltonian was not the generator of time-translations, it typically is not conserved~\cite{bps}.
+We also found as in \cite{bps}, that because the Hamiltonian was not the generator of time-translations, it typically is not conserved.
 We saw that this effect does not have to be large, and there are a number of ways to keep it under control so that we can have stable solutions.
-Violations of energy conservation present a possible experimental signature of fundamental hybrid dynamics, but also feature in spontaneous collapse models, and gravitationally induced decoherence~\cite{diosi1987universal,penrose1996gravity}\footnote{Although both Refs.~\cite{diosi1987universal,penrose1996gravity} and \cite{hall2005interacting,poulinPC,oppenheim_post-quantum_2018} consider gravity's role in decoherence or state collapse, the reasons put forward for the two effects are very different.
-The former is usually attributed to non-linearities in fully quantum evolution law, the latter due to the gravitational field being treated classically.}.
-However, the way these violations appear in the theories discussed here is different; indeed, the dynamics is not Markovian if one considers just the quantum system, because the classical system can act as a memory (likewise the quantum system acts as a memory for dynamics of the classical system).
-Furthermore, here the effect is renormalised in terms of the interaction itself~\cite{zach_tradeoff}.
+Violations of energy conservation present a possible experimental signature of fundamental hybrid dynamics, but also feature in spontaneous collapse models, and gravitationally induced decoherence~\cite{diosi1987universal,penrose1996gravity}.
 A full study on the issue of energy conservation is beyond the scope of the current work, but in the following we present a brief discussion of the problem, at leading order.

 It is instructive to recall the analogous issue in classical mechanics.
 If one has diffusion as in the Fokker-Planck equation, then the magnitude of the momentum will gradually drift and increase, resulting in energy increase.
 The introduction of a friction term prevents this, by causing the system to settle down to an equilibrium state.
 The Fokker-Planck equation for the phase space density $\rho(q,p)$ is of the form